-Many passages in the Bible allude to the art of dowsing dowsing, relating in considerable detail how both Moses and his son, Aaron, used a dowsing device referred to as “the Rod” to locate and bring forth water.
-In the Old Testament, the Prophet Eziekiel reports that King Nubucadnezzar of Babylon, uncertain as to which city he should attack.
-Jerusalem the capital of Judah or or Rebath of the Ammonites (today’s modern-day Amman, Jordan) directed his dowsers or diviners to select the best target and they chose Jerusalem, leading to its seizure and the long “Babylonian captivity of the Jews”.
+Many passages in the Bible allude to the art of dowsing, relating in considerable detail how both Moses and his son, Aaron, used a dowsing device referred to as “the Rod” to locate and bring forth water.
+In the Old Testament, the Prophet Ezekiel reports that King Nebuchadnezzar of Babylon, uncertain as to which city he should attack.
+Jerusalem the capital of Judah or-or Rebath of the Ammonites (today’s modern-day Amman, Jordan) directed his dowsers or diviners to select the best target and they chose Jerusalem, leading to its seizure and the long “Babylonian captivity of the Jews”.

-The Jews learned the ancient art from their captors and in the Old Testament Prophet Hozea wrote: “They now consult their pieces of wood then the wand makes pronouncements from them!”
+The Jews learned the ancient art from their captors and in the Old Testament Prophet Hosea wrote: “They now consult their pieces of wood then the wand makes pronouncements from them!”

 The Queen of Sheba is also mentioned in the Old Testament as a user of Dowsing for prophecy.

-The historical records of Greece refer to dowsing and the art was widely practiced on the Island of Crete, as early as 400 BC.
-Researchers have uncovered evidence that the Pytheon Oracle of Delphi used a pendulum to answer the questions posed by her clients, kings, queens, nobility and military commanders who traveled great distances to confer with her.
+The historical records of Greece refer to dowsing and the art was widely practised on the Island of Crete, as early as 400 BC.
+Researchers have uncovered evidence that the

 In this regard, E.S.
 Cumbie in his fine book entitled, “The Psychometric Pendulum and the Pendulum Board” has this to say about dowsing and the ancient priesthood.
 “In ancient times, the priesthood felt that the layman did not have the belief, knowledge or training to contact the cosmic mind for enlightenment.
 So the poor people were forced to rely upon the priests to gain the guidance they sought from a higher source and the priests used dowsing devices to make this contact.”